-Canada offers dozens of other attractive places to call home.
-The best places to live in Canada are not always the big cities but rather small cities and towns like Ottawa, Burlington, and Halifax.
-Many feature affordable housing, strong job markets, a lower cost of living, and great options for entertainment, recreation, and nightlife.
+Luckily, Canada offers many other attractive places to call home.
+The best places aren’t always the big cities but rather small cities and towns like Ottawa, Burlington, and Halifax.
+These locations tend to offer affordable housing, strong job markets, a lower cost of living, and plenty of opportunities for entertainment, recreation, and nightlife.

 Find the Best International Insurance